 And what are your red flags?

-Have you ever rejected a cooperation proposal and then regret it?
+Have you ever rejected a project and then regret about that?

 What books, movies, blogs, events can you suggest to startup founders?